 Research has found that the companies which invested in employee training realized higher profit margins and also generated 218% higher income per employee compared to companies who neglected formal training programs.
 However, training which does not deliver any value is as hazardous as no training.
 40% of employees who received poor training left their jobs within the first year as per a recent survey.
 Another similar study found that poor quality of training content & lack of formal training resources can translate to a loss of $13,500 per employee every year.

-Selecting a training vendor can be confusing and stressful.
+As there are thousands of corporate training companies out there, selecting a training vendor can be confusing and stressful.
 It’s a big decision and will have an impact on hard metrics like productivity for a long time down the line, not to mention justifying the decision to management.

 So, what should you look for while choosing a training partner for your organization?
 Recently, we reached out to dozens of L&D leaders from our Connect L&D community with this question.